oerol/k-anki/README.md

 ## Features

-- Detecs connected Kindle devicdes automatically
+- Detecs connected Kindle devices automatically
 - Filters out common words that you may have added to your flashcards like "the" or "and"
 - Includes the passage of the book where the flashcard was first recorded
 - Supports adding translation and definitions to words